marekrozmus/react-swipeable-list/README.md

 Type: `milliseconds` (optional, default: `1000`)

-Time in milliseconds after which swipe action should be called for `destructive` swipe action (item deletion)
+Time in milliseconds after which swipe action should be called for `destructive` swipe action (item deletion).

+It can be set for the whole list or for every item.
+See `destructiveCallbackDelay` for `SwipeableListItem`.
+Value from the `SwipeableListItem` takes precedence.

 ### style